-• Title Page, with title of paper, your name, date submitted, class name and number, and professor (no page number) See:
+- Title Page, with title of paper, your name, date submitted, class name and number, and professor (no page number) See: http://content.easybib.com/citation-guides/mla-format/how-to-cite-a- scholarly-project-mla/ - Dedication (roman numeral ii) - Acknowledgements (roman numeral iii) - Abstract succinct overview of the paper (Write-or rewrite-after you have completed your

-http://content.easybib.com/citation-guides/mla-format/how-to-cite-a-scholarly-project-mla/

-- Dedication (roman numeral ii) - Acknowledgements (roman numeral iii) - Abstract succinct overview of the paper (Write-or rewrite-after you have completed your paper) (roman numeral iv).
-An abstract summarizes the paper and is used by prospective readers to decide whether or not to read the entire text.
-Make it compelling and powerful reading (100-250 words maximum). - Table of Contents (roman numeral v).
-Use exact title of section on left and 1st page number of the section on right: include page numbers for dedication, acknowledgments, abstract, and section headers (but do not cite page numbers for title page or Table of Contents. - One-page Introduction to topic (pages 1 and 2) - o Problem and Purpose Statement: who or what are you proposing to discover, challenge, understand, illuminate.
-Purpose of paper and what you seek to achieve in this writing. - Rationale: what is important about this exploration?
-What contribution does it make to the field of dance? - Personal Statement: Why is the subject important to you?
-Is there a personal connection to the subject; or a connection you would like to make? - Two-page Discussion of the Literature and other resources you researched (written, visual, media) (pages 3 and 4) - o Demonstrate your knowledge of what has been done before related to this topic. - One-page describing the Scope of Project and its parameters (page 5)
+- Table of Contents (roman numeral v).
+Use exact title of section on left and 1st page number of the section on right: include page numbers for dedication, acknowledgments, abstract, and section headers (but do not cite page numbers for title page or Table of Contents. - One-page Introduction to topic (start numeral 1) - Problem and Purpose Statement: who or what are you proposing to discover, challenge, understand, illuminate.
+Purpose of paper and what you seek to achieve in this writing.

+Rationale: what is important about this exploration?
+What contribution does it make to the field of dance?

+Personal Statement: Why is the subject important to you?
+Is there a personal connection to the subject; or a connection you would like to make?

-- o What limits did you specifically impose to create a manageable project? - What significant events or discoveries occurred in the process to further define the scope of the project-for example, changed course, specifics of time management, process issues, translation, limited primary resources, limited secondary resources, limited geographical access). - Two-page Methodology section describing the research process you undertook (pages 6 and 7) - o Detail ideas and approaches showing WHAT you actually did. - You may include HOW you made unique connections across (or unique use of) your selected "literature" (written, visual, media, etc.) and questions it prompted. - Four-page narrative on your Inquiry (pages 8, 9, 10 and 11) - o This is the "body" of the paper where you unfold the story/meaning/life of the research. - o Explore and examine the themes that emerged in the work, the ideas within them. - This is where you will use your theory and data entries and other findings. - One-page Conclusion which is a reflection on the smaller and the larger picture of your work (page 12) - o The critical findings, results, or conclusions of the research, including strengths and weaknesses. - o What further questions do you have or what directions for research - What are the larger implications of your findings? - Visual Resources (page number 13, etc.) - Works Cited in MLA (Note you will use simple in-text citations as per MLA1; place extra explanatory notes in endnotes) (page numbers...)
+- Two-page Discussion of the Literature and other resources you researched (written, visual, media) Demonstrate your knowledge of what has been done before related to this topic. - Two-page Methodology section describing the research process you undertook - Detail ideas and approaches showing WHAT you actually did. - You may include HOW you made unique connections across (or unique use of) your selected "literature" (written, visual, media, etc.) and questions it prompted. - Two-page Outcomes, Reflections, and Future Directions section, summarizing the most salient outcomes of your project and possible future directions of your research/project. - The critical findings, results, or conclusions of the research, including strengths and weaknesses. - What further questions do you have or what directions for research? - What are the larger implications of your findings? - Optional: Visual Resources - Works Cited in MLA (Note you will use simple in-text citations as per MLA; place extra - explanatory notes in endnotes) (page numbers...)